auraphp/Aura.Router/docs/custom-maps.md

 ?>
 ```

-Now when we call `$routerContainer->getMap()`, the container will automatically call the map-builder logic and apply it to the `$map` before returning it.

-Two notes:

-1. If there are closures in the _Route_ objects (e.g. in the handlers), you will not be able to serialize the routes for caching.
+> N.b.: If there are closures in the _Route_ objects (e.g. in the handlers), you will not be able to serialize the routes for caching.
 This is because closures cannot be serialized by PHP.
 Consider using non-closure callables instead.

-2. The map-builder callable can be any callable: a closure, invokable object, etc.
+Now when you call `$routerContainer->getMap()`, the container will automatically call the map-builder logic and apply it to the `$map` before returning it.